 They both come out once every month.
 They're both in English.
 Both published in the United States.
 Both of them are "factual".They both have pictures.
 They even cover some of the same topics.

-The difference is that one--Oceanography--is peer-reviewed, whereas National Geographic is a popular-press title.
+The difference is that one--Journal of Geography--is peer-reviewed, whereas National Geographic is a popular-press title.

 Peer review is scientists' and other scholars' best effort to publish accurate information.
 Each article has been submitted by a researcher, and then reviewed by other scholars in the same field to ensure that it is sound science.
 What they are looking for is that: